Report published for the Conference of the Parties, COP15, of the United Nations Framework Convention on Climate Change in Copenhagen, December 2009.

 GM crops have not yet been formally proposed as such for offsetting, but they are being advocated as likely solutions to a wide range of problems linked to climate change.
 In particular GM is presented as a means to increase yields on existing agricultural land, even though no crops have actually been engineered for yield increase and current GM crops have not led to increased yields but only to some temporary reduction of losses.
 Hundreds of patent applications have been made for so-called “climate ready” GM crops.
 Other promised solutions include extending the geographic and climatic range of crops and their capacity to tolerate salt, drought, heat and floods, as well as engineering plants so that applications of nitrogen fertilizer can be reduced.
 In fact, such crops have been heralded since the 1980s, promising drought and salt tolerant crops and nitrogen-fixation as a means to combat hunger but no such GM crops have yet been launched.
 At the same time GM crops have led to problems such as serious herbicide resistance among weeds, requiring additional herbicide applications, with negative impacts on environment and climate.
 Other projects include trying to genetically modify micro-organisms and enzymes to reduce the energy required to break down biomass into agrofuels and other fossil oil substitutes, although the consequences of their potential escape and multiplication in the environment are incalculable.
 There are ambitious plans to develop a new bioeconomy based on biomass refineries to produce substitutes for fossil oil.
 The biotech industry clearly sees climate change as an unlimited opportunity for expansion and is lobbying for GM to be recognised as offering key solutions that must be protected by strong intellectual property rights.

+Another proposal is to increase the acreage for agriculture by using so-called “marginal”, “degraded” or “waste” lands.
+However, unused land is rare.
+What's seen as marginal land is often land used by marginalized people, by economically weaker sectors of communities, especially women.
+Much of it is communal land, collectively used by local people who might not have an individual land title, but for whom it is a vital resource for water, feed, food, medicines, fuel and other purposes.
 Such land is also essential for biodiversity, water supplies, soil and ecosystem regeneration.
 In some cases, governments have even classed diverse forests on which communities depend as ‘wastelands’.
 FAO was in favour of major increases in funding for agriculture in a Copenhagen agreement arguing that “millions of farmers around the globe could also become agents of change helping to reduce greenhouse gas emissions”.
 Their land may now become the target of businesses that intend to sequester carbon in soils.

+The importance of agricultural biodiversity: In addition to threats to their land, and policies that are hostile to their interests, small farmers also face increased erosion through climate change of the agricultural biodiversity that they have selected and developed over centuries.
+Yet it is increasingly obvious that their practices and knowledge can help to stabilise climate, conserve water and secure food supplies.
+The International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD) of 2008, emphasises the multifunctional role of agriculture and the importance of empowering, not marginalising, farmers, especially women farmers, to manage resources and the need to recognise them “as producers and managers of ecosystems”.
+Resilient ecosystems are fundamental to addressing climate change, water scarcity and food insecurity.
+Yet farmers continue to be forced off their land and climate change adds to their problems.
+Once the link between communities and ecosystems is broken it may be impossible to restore.
 This report does not focus on the existing positive options for an agriculture that mitigates climate change.
 They have long been advocated by, for example, the world’s largest organisation of smallholder farmers, Via Campesina and received recent scientific backing by the IAASTD.
 These options have hardly been registered by the climate talks in the run up to Copenhagen.
 The challenge for a post-2012 climate agreement besides setting meaningful policies for reducing emissions, is to withstand the lobbying of companies seeking to extract carbon credits by including agriculture in a new climate agreement.
 Agriculture must be excluded from carbon market mechanisms.